jeneser/vue-scroll-behavior/README.md

 **`vue-scroll-behavior` allows you to customize the scrolling position on route navigation.
 Especially hash mode.
 You just need to tell it which routes need to be processed, and it will do that automatically**

+**By default, It will scroll to the saved position.
+If you ignore some routes, they will directly scroll to the top**

-**If you have some special scenes, we also provide some options, and you can manually use them to save or restore the scroll position**
+**Of course, If you have some special scenes, we also provide some options, and you can manually use them to save or restore the scroll position**

 ## Features